Policy & Strategy

 - **Step 4 — Compute the per-visit delta × volume, per line.** For each service line: (current PPS rate − new fee-schedule rate) × that line's UIS visit volume.

 - **Step 5 — Sum the lines into your annual exposure.** Add the four line-level results.
-This is your gross annual UIS-PPS revenue exposure — your version of Santa Cruz's $2.3M.
+This is your gross annual UIS-PPS revenue exposure — the number your board needs from your own data.

 - **Step 6 — Subtract realistic offsets.** Net the gross down by revenue and coverage you can actually capture (see the offsets section below).